The autoscaling feature lets you scale automatically your application up and down, depending on a user-defined threshold on the application metric.

 An autoscaler can be added to an application by going to the “Containers” tab of your app:

 The Target is used by the autoscaler to adapt the number of containers of your application.
 We also provide you with a recommended value you can use as the target.
 This recommended value is based on the median over the last 24 hours of your application for most metrics.
-It is 90% for the CPU and the RAM usage.
+It means that it is only based on historical usage and not on predictions on the future.
+The recommended value for the CPU and the RAM usage is fixed and is 90%.

 Scalingo’s autoscaler service bases its decisions on a user defined metric (e.g. RPM per container, response time, CPU consumption…).
 When creating a new autoscaling, a target is provided.
 Our algorithm tries to keep the metric as close to the target as possible by scaling up or down the application.